‘I can’t afford it’: 30,000 people are behind on FPL bills as power shutoffs resume

 Help is available

-The company starting sending out final notices again in mid-September to customers with the most overdue accounts, he said.
-At this point, McGrath said FPL hasn’t issued final notices to everyone eligible for them.
+The company started sending out final notices again in mid-September to customers with the most overdue accounts, he said.
+In late October, McGrath said FPL hasn’t issued final notices to everyone eligible for them.

-He also said that most customers who’ve been disconnected this month were reconnected within a day, although he declined to give specifics on the number of disconnections.
+He also said that most customers who’d been disconnected in October were reconnected within a day, although he declined to give specifics on the number of disconnections.

 “The vast majority of customers who have received a final notice and have passed their due date still remain in service,” McGrath said.